DUNE-DAQ/wibmod/README.md

 ### Power control

-How will DAQ (slow controls?) turn WIBs off and on?
-Could implement a `power` command in `WIBConfigurator` to send `WIBPower` messages to the `wib_server`, if this is how DAQ envisions this happening.
+Slow controls will control FEMB power via an [OPC UA](https://documentation.unified-automation.com/uasdkcpp/1.7.4/html/index.html) server that has yet to be implemented.

 For ICEBERG and artDAQ, power control was a set of [external utilities](https://github.com/DUNE-DAQ/dune-wib-firmware/tree/master/sw) which communicate directly with the `wib_server`.
+It is probably best to use these utilities for now, and for debugging.

 ### Run configuration